tnakatani/cs6601_assignment_2/README.md

 | 5 points | Your AI defeats an agent using OpenMoveEvalFn that uses iterative deepening and alpha-beta pruning >= 90% of the time. |

 We have divided the tests into two parts.
 First section contains first four tests.
 And second subsection has last 2 tests.
-Submission policy: 1 submission per hour for each section seperately and last submission score per section.
+Submission policy: One submission per hour for each section seperately and last submission score per section.

 ### Botfight!
 (Extra Credit)